cometbft/cometbft/docs/references/architecture/adr-118-mempool-lanes.md

 new configuration options unless absolutely necessary, we propose two simple approaches for partitioning the mempool space.

-1. Proportionally to lane priorities: This approach could lead to underutilization of the mempool if there are significant discrepancies between priority values, as it would allocate space unevenly.
+1. Proportionally to lane priorities: This approach could lead to under-utilization of the mempool if there are significant discrepancies between priority values, as it would allocate space unevenly.
 2. Evenly across all lanes: Assuming high-priority transactions are smaller in size than low-priority transactions, this approach would still allow for more high-priority transactions to fit in the mempool compared to lower-priority ones.

+Note that each lane's capacity will be limited both by the number of transactions and their total size in bytes.

-For the MVP we have chosen the second approach.
-Note that the maximum lane capacities apply both to the number of transactions and the size in bytes.
+For the MVP, we've chosen the second approach.
+If users find that the lane capacity is insufficient, they still have the option of increasing the total mempool size, which will proportionally increase the capacity of all lanes.
+In future iterations, we may introduce more granular control over lane capacities if needed.

 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.
 Remember that, if `PrepareProposal`'s app logic can ever add a new transaction, it becomes _always_ mandatory to